Vinimuller/altium_project_template/README.md

 ![16_output](images/16_output.jpg)

-**17)** On the outjob.OutJob file, there is a windown called "Output Containers" which has all the files that we want to generate from the project.
+**17)** On the outjob.OutJob file, there is a window called "Output Containers" which has all the files that we want to generate from the project.
 You should go one by one and click on "Generate content".
 There will be a little bit of loading time on each file

 ![17_output_containers](images/17_output_containers.jpg)

-**18)** You can check on "finals" folder the folders and files generated.
-It is good to use a gerber viewer on the internet to check the gerber files generated
+**18)** You can check on the "finals" folder the folders and files generated.
+It is good to use a Gerber viewer on the internet to check the Gerber files generated

 ![18_finals](images/18_finals.jpg)